liamzebedee/jekyll-i18n/README.md

 For the purposes of translating specific phrases, there is a `t` tag and filter made available.
 Translation files are stored in **\_i18n/LANG.yml** and contains a mapping of keys to translations for a specific language.
 For example, a file fr.yml for French translations:
 ```
 fr:
-  Quote of the day: "Le citation du jour"
+  Quote of the day: "La citation du jour"
   interesting: intéressant
 ```